NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 ## D. Implications for mental health in EA overall, guided by some insightful comments made by the respondents.

 Some of the questions asked their respondents for their thoughts, and I really appreciated some of the long and insightful answers.
 Here, I paraphrase and expand on some of the key ideas and leave a technical comment for the footnotes [1].
-I have found these comments very useful as way to think about the problem of mental health in EA overall.
+I have found these comments very useful as a way to think about the problem of mental health in EA overall.

 ### 1. Selection effects in EA.
 Some respondents suggested that EA attracts people with mental illnesses.
 Perhaps there is a snowball effect going on, perhaps it selects from demographic which have higher rates of mental illness.
-Thus, a particularly cost effective way to fight mental health in EA might be to do outreach amongst people who do not have mental health issues.
+Thus, a particularly cost-effective way to fight mental health in EA might be to do outreach amongst people who do not have mental health issues.

 This model is consistent with finding out that, among effective altruists, more effective altruism is not correlated (or correlated weakly) with better mental health (see section 3.)